 - Despite Brazil’s recent turn into discourses of authoritarianism and the election of Jair Bolsonaro, it is still possible to see progress over the past decade and the continuous trajectory of the periphery towards effective political representation.

-In sum, the Internet, Politics, and Inequality in Contemporary Brazil: Peripheral Media sheds light on the existing potential for bottom-up, communication in Brazil.
-This web of blogs, social media profiles, and other kinds of spaces have revitalised the conception of micropolitics in the country and helped spread the need for radical change through the discourse.
+In sum, the Internet, Politics, and Inequality in Contemporary Brazil: Peripheral Media sheds light on the potential for bottom-up communication in Brazil.
+This web of blogs, social media profiles, and other kinds of spaces has revitalised the conception of micropolitics in the country and helped spread the need for radical change through the discourse.